kc35/Code-for-proj/README.md

 Hi guys!
 These are my coding projects.
+It consists of Games, simple GUI stuff and apps.